Dog Age Calculator

 How can I estimate my dog's age if I don't know their birthday?+

 Your veterinarian can estimate a dog's age by examining teeth, eyes, coat, and joints.
 Puppy teeth appear at 3–6 weeks and are replaced by adult teeth at 3–7 months.
 A 1–2 year old dog has clean, bright adult teeth.
 By 3–5 years, tartar buildup begins.
 Older dogs show more wear, yellowing, and tooth loss.
 Eyes develop cloudiness with age.
-Bone and joint examination also indicates age.
 Vet estimates are typically accurate to within a year or two for adult dogs.

 Does neutering or spaying affect a dog's lifespan?+

 Studies suggest that spayed and neutered dogs live significantly longer on average — by 1–3 years.
 Spayed females avoid pyometra (a potentially fatal uterine infection) and have significantly reduced risk of mammary cancer.
 Neutered males avoid testicular cancer.
-However, recent research suggests some breeds may benefit from waiting until full skeletal maturity before neutering, as early neutering can increase risk of certain joint problems.
+However, recent research suggests some breeds may benefit from waiting until full skeletal maturity before neutering.
 Consult your veterinarian for breed-specific guidance.

 When should I switch my dog to senior food?+

 The transition depends on breed size.
 Small breeds can stay on adult food until age 10–12.
 Medium breeds typically transition at 8–10 years.
 Large breeds may benefit from senior formulas at 7–8 years.
 Giant breeds can transition as early as 5–6 years.
-Senior dog foods are generally lower in calories, may have more fiber, added joint support (glucosamine, chondroitin), and adjusted protein levels.
-Always transition gradually over 7–10 days.
+Senior dog foods are generally lower in calories and may include joint support (glucosamine, chondroitin) and adjusted protein levels.
+Always transition gradually over 7–10 days to avoid digestive upset.

 How do dog years compare to cat years?+